Psychology Internship: Core Clinical Training Experiences

 The main goal of the psychology internship program is to prepare interns in the theories and techniques of assessment, intervention, and consultation necessary for an entry-level professional psychology position.
 The predominant approach to training is that of an apprenticeship in which the training faculty models clinical skills, professional attitudes, and ethical standards.

 The program offers two clinical internship training tracks: Adult and Child.
-While all interns specialize with either adult or child populations, they rotate through other areas, as they are expected to develop skills in assessment, consultation, and intervention along the developmental continuum.
+While all interns focus on either adult or child populations, they rotate through other areas, as they are expected to develop skills in assessment, consultation, and intervention along the developmental continuum.

-Adult interns schedule regular intakes and psychological evaluation for bariatric weight loss surgery and adult ADHD screenings in the Adult Therapy Clinic, where they also follow patients for therapy.
-They complete brief psychological evaluations of adults as part of the Adult Assessment Clinic and provide psychological consultation to medical services one afternoon per week.
-In addition, they are expected to complete the APS, PHP, and the Adult Inpatient rotations.
-The CAPS rotation is optional.
+Adult interns schedule regular intakes and psychological evaluations for bariatric weight loss surgery, kidney transplants, and adult ADHD screenings in the Adult Therapy Clinic, where they also follow patients for therapy.
+They complete brief psychological evaluations of adults as part of the Adult Assessment Clinic and provide psychological consultation to medical services one to two afternoons per week.
+In addition, they are expected to complete the Acute Psychiatric Services (APS), Partial Hospital Program/Day Treatment Program (PHP/DTP), and the Adult Inpatient rotations.
+The Child/Adolescent Psychiatry Service (CAPS) and Primary Care Behavioral Health (PCBH) rotations are optional.

-The Child Adolescent Psychiatry Service (CAPS) is the home base for the Child interns, who conduct intakes and assessments with children, adolescents, and families on an outpatient basis the entire year.
-They also follow therapy patients on the CAPS and see patients in the Adult Therapy Clinic one half day per week.
+The Child/Adolescent Psychiatry Service (CAPS) is the home base for the Child interns, who conduct intakes and assessments with children, adolescents, and families on an outpatient basis the entire year.
+They also follow therapy patients through CAPS and see patients in the Adult Therapy Clinic one half day per week.
 In addition, they provide consultation to pediatric inpatients on the pediatric and other medical services.
 They are expected to complete the APS rotation.
-The Partial Hospitalization Program (PHP), Adult Inpatient, and Adult Assessment Clinic rotations are optional.
+The PHP/DTP, Adult Inpatient, PCBH, and Adult Assessment Clinic rotations are optional.

 Adult Assessment Clinic